Skip to main content

 The tool assumes contributions happen at regular intervals and compounds returns at the frequency you select.
 It does not factor in taxes, investment fees, or changes to contribution amounts over time.

 Use this to understand relationships between variables, not to predict precise outcomes.
-Running multiple scenarios with different inflation rates (2%, 3%, 4%) helps you see how sensitive your plan is to this assumption.
+Run a few scenarios at 2%, 3%, and 4% inflation to gauge how exposed your plan is to that assumption.

 Where the Numbers Come From